Getachew Kassa: Career

-Kassa moved to the United States in 1981, and lived there for many years.
+Getachew moved to the United States in 1981, and lived there for many years.
 In the mid-1980s, he toured through country and drew attention to the fate of the people who had been struck by the famine in Ethiopia.
 After publishing his first CD in 1983, he briefly returned to Ethiopia, before again living in the U.S. from 1991.
 His self-image as a "world citizen" brought him the status of an illegal immigrant.
 He returned to live in Ethiopia in 2012.

 In 2000, Ethio-Sound released an album The Best of Getachew Kassa, a 12 track CD of his greatest works throughout his career.
-Kassa was a part of the Stay Strong Project's Stay Strong Orchestra alongside Alemayehu Eshete and a songwriter and singer.
+Getachew was a part of the Stay Strong Project's Stay Strong Orchestra alongside Alemayehu Eshete and a songwriter and singer.

 Death

-Kassa died in Addis Ababa on 21 February 2024, at the age of 79 after battling a long illness.
+Getachew died in Addis Ababa on 21 February 2024, at the age of 79 after battling a long illness.
 He was hospitalized at Yekatit 12 Hospital.
 A funeral was scheduled for the following day and his body was cremated at Holy Trinity Cathedral in Addis Ababa.